Ephimoon/MuseumDB/README.md

 - [Project Structure](#project-structure)

 ## Features
-- Curator management
+- Artwork, Artist, and Exhibition system (data management for admin and staff, user-facing page for customers and members)
-- Event Scheduling
+- Event scheduling (only for staff and admin)
-- Ticket sales system
+- Ticket sales system (data management for admin and staff, user-facing page for customers and members)
-- Gift shop commerce
+- Gift shop commerce (data management for admin and staff, user-facing page for customers and members)
-- Membership management
+- Membership registration system
 - Reports generation